Like a Virgin (album)

-Like a Virgin is the second studio album by American singer Madonna, released on November 12, 1984, by Sire Records.
+Like a Virgin is the second studio album by American singer and songwriter Madonna.
+It was released on November 12, 1984, by Sire Records.
 Following the success of her 1983 eponymous debut album, Madonna was eager to start working on its follow-up.
-She selected Nile Rodgers to produce the album due to his work on Let's Dance (1983) by David Bowie, which she was a fan of.
-To ensure it be exactly as she envisaged it, Madonna chose all the songs for the album: she penned five of her own, four of which were co-written with former boyfriend and collaborator Stephen Bray, and four were written by other artists.
+She selected Nile Rodgers to produce the album due to his work on Let's Dance (1983) by David Bowie, of which she was a fan.
+To ensure it was exactly as she envisioned it, Madonna chose all the songs for the album: she penned five of her own, four of which were co-written with former boyfriend and collaborator Stephen Bray, and four were written by other artists.
 Recording sessions took place at Power Station studio in New York City.
 Rodgers enlisted the help of his former Chic bandmates Bernard Edwards and Tony Thompson.

 Upon release, Like a Virgin received mixed reviews from music critics: Rodgers's production received praise, but Madonna's vocals were criticized.
-It became Madonna's first number one album on the Billboard 200, as well as the first female album to sell over five million copies in the United States.
-The Recording Industry Association of America (RIAA) later certified it diamond for shipment of ten million units.
-Overseas, it reached number one in Germany, the Netherlands, New Zealand, Spain, Italy and the United Kingdom.
+It became Madonna's first number-one album on the Billboard 200, as well as the first album by a female artist to sell over five million copies in the United States.
+The Recording Industry Association of America (RIAA) later certified it diamond for shipments of ten million units.
+Internationally, it reached number one in Germany, the Netherlands, New Zealand, Spain, Italy and the United Kingdom.
 With sales of over 21 million copies worldwide, Like a Virgin remains one of the best-selling albums of all time.
-In the United States, four singles were released from the album ―all reached the top five of the Billboard Hot 100, with the title track becoming Madonna's first number one, and "Material Girl" reaching number two.
+In the United States, four singles were released from the album —all reached the top five of the Billboard Hot 100, with the title track becoming Madonna's first number one, and "Material Girl" reaching number two.

-The album was promoted on Madonna's first concert tour, the Virgin Tour of 1985, which only visited cities in North America.
-Like a Virgin has been noted as the album that made Madonna a superstar, as well as the one that proved she was not a one-hit wonder.
-On top of that, the younger female population began emulating the singer's fashion style.
-In 2023, Like a Virgin was selected for preservation in the United States' National Recording Registry by the Library of Congress due to it being considered "culturally, historically, or aesthetically significant".
+The album was promoted on Madonna's first concert tour, the Virgin Tour (1985), which visited cities across North America.
+Like a Virgin is credited with establishing Madonna as a superstar and proving she was not a one-hit wonder, while her fashion style during this era was widely emulated by teens and young women.
+In 2023, the Library of Congress selected the album for preservation in the National Recording Registry, citing its "cultural, historical, or aesthetic significance."